JulianBirch/cljs-ajax/CONTRIBUTING.md

 After cloning the repository, run `npm ci` once from the repository root.

-After that, the usual test commands are:
+After that, the usual verification commands are:

 - `clojure -X:test`
 - `npm run test:cljs:node`